adamsilver/fdpb/01-Register.md

 As is often the case with inclusive design patterns, what helps a minority of users often helps everyone else too.
 In this case a prominent heading helps everyone, not just those with poor vision.

-Here's what it looks like:
+Here's How it might look:

 []()